jDelille/react-select/README.md

 ### Id

-#### If you want to add an id to your objects.
-By default the key for the object will be its value, you can override this by including an id.
+#### By default the key for the object will be its value, you can override this by including an id.
 The id can be either a string or number.

 ```
 const options = [